viggy28/viggy28.dev/content/article/postgres-active-active-replication.md

 description: "Postgres Active-Active Replication"
 featured_image: "/images/postgres-logo.png"
 tags: ["postgres", "docker", "bdr"]
-title: "How to set up active-active replication in postgres using BDR"
+title: "Part 1/2: How to set up active-active replication in postgres using BDR"
 ---

 Postgres doesn't support active-active replication natively.
 As of this writing, we have to rely on 3rd party tools.
 I decided to go with [BDR] (<https://www.2ndquadrant.com/en/resources/postgres-bdr-2ndquadrant/>).